-'Mildred Trotter and the Invisible Histories of Physical and Forensic Anthropology' (CRC Press, 2022) 🖸

-By Emily K. Wilson, M.A.
-'08 The author, a forensic anthropologist, wrote this book partially as a biography of a trailblazing scientist known for identifying remains of U.S. soldiers killed in World War II and for an infamous mistake measuring tibias-but also as a way to take stock of the scientific field at the time.
+'Mildred Trotter and the Invisible Histories of Physical and Forensic Anthropology' (CRC Press, 2022) 9 of a trailblazing scientistknown for identifying remains of U.S. soldiers killed in World War II and for an infamous mistake measuring tibias-but also as a way to take stock of the scientific field at the time.
 Thus Mildred Trotter